 - Go BASE jumping.
 Go SCAD diving.

-Do you know what SCAD stands for?
-Alternatively: Sleep Comes After Death and Spontaneous Artery and Coronary Dissection.
+SCAD stands for Special Catch Air Device, or alternatively, Sleep Comes After Death and Spontaneous Artery and Coronary Dissection.
 Need I say more?
 Right in the first example, I hit it out of the park and proved “they” want us to die now, and save “them” money.
+(Sleep Comes After Death would be an awesome movie title.)

 You know who can go jump?
 Whoever made this bucket list.

-Look at that ledge.
+Look at that ledge he jumped from.
 That wasn’t formed after “millions of years of weather.”
 That there is a ledge built by the Council of Aging in co-operation with Medicare.
 It looks like it shot that guy out of a cannon.
 And the peak to the left?
 Looks like the Grim Reaper with the shawl hoodie thing on and his hands under a spooky sheet going, “Jump, Jim!
 Jump!
 Come to me noooww!”

 - Go beach horseback riding and swim with horses.
 Go blob jumping.